 Michael Gibson, an interventional cardiologist, cardiovascular researcher, Harvard medical school professor and social media maven on medical matters with more than 300,000 followers on Twitter, posted about the sleepy doctors’ study, and got more than 3,500 responses to his queries.

 Many doctors said they had similar bad experiences, with 61 percent of more than 2,000 respondents saying they, too, had driven drowsy, had car wrecks, and knew of medical colleagues killed in vehicles after falling asleep at the wheel.

-Gibson, who quoted traffic experts who estimate that drowsy driving causes 1,550 deaths, 71,000 injuries, and $12.5 billion in losses annually in the United States, reported that many doctors want hospitals and academic medical centers to pay to transport them home if they feel too sleep-impaired to drive safely.
+Traffic experts estimate that drowsy driving causes 1,550 deaths, 71,000 injuries, and $12.5 billion in losses annually in the United States.
+Gibson reported that many doctors want hospitals and academic medical centers to pay to transport them home if they feel too sleep-impaired to drive safely.
 Few institutions will do so.

 Instead, the U.S. Accreditation Council for Graduate Medical Education recently issued a memo telling hospitals and academic medical centers that it, again, is professionally accepted and recommended that residents be allowed to work 24 hour shifts.
 The standards-setting body said it had looked at evidence about residents’ health and wellbeing, as well as considering patients’ treatment, and found that for educational and “continuity of care,” medical trainees sometimes must undergo long shifts.

 That decision flew in the face of some tragic, well-documented cases in which exhausted interns and residents have made major errors.
 It also contradicted rising practitioners own angry and public comments that crushing, excessive duty hours aren’t the exception but rather the rule for them—to the detriment of young doctors, their patients, and families.